 36. If your target market is female, Pinterest is a place to find them.

 I’ll admit I’ve not put much time into my Facebook business page.
 It’s something I need to get on top of.
-But here’s some tips I’ve learned from others.
+But here are some tips I’ve learned from others.

 37. Always uses images to accompany your words.
 If you’re stuck on where to find them visit my blog on where to source free images for your blog